svekeman/www-greenitglobe/www.greenitglobe.com/content/home/team_box.md

 header = "TEAM"

-summary = "A world-class European team with experience in growing disruptive technology companies in the last 15 years is leading Green IT Globe."
+summary = "A world-class European team with more than 15 years of experience in growing disruptive technology companies is leading Green IT Globe."

 person1_name = "Kristof De Spiegeleer"
 person1_position = "CEO"